 - Share personalized communication – Product sensors can feed data about use patterns, and based on this data, businesses can find out the interests of their customers.
 They will then be able to suggest similar or complementary products and services, thus improving customer experience by being empathetic towards their customer needs

 Among all these, the new norm is digital security, as more and more users embrace digital technologies.
 With the rapid changes in technology and connected devices, security risks and concerns are also very high.
-We are witnessing a massive rise in security-related incidents, data breaches, and with stricter privacy laws (GDPR, etc.), it has become critical and business imperative for the service providers and businesses to define specific and focused strategies and plans towards securing the IoT apps, data, and connected devices.
+We are witnessing a massive rise in security-related incidents, data breaches, and with stricter privacy laws (GDPR, etc.), it has become critical and business imperative for the service providers and businesses to define specific and focused strategies and plans towards securing the E-IoT apps, data, and connected devices.
 To tackle this, Capgemini has an innovative solution.
-We combine deep expertise in OT, IT, and IIoT (industrial IoT) to deliver Secure IoT/OT services.
+We combine the deep expertise in OT, IT, and IIoT (industrial IoT) to deliver secured Enterprise IoT(E-IoT) portfolio of services.